25/02/2025

 Affected Industries

-LATAM: Strengthening Manufacturing and Nearshoring
+LATAM: Manufacturing consolidation and nearshoring

-EMEA: Investment in Energy Independence and Defense
+EMEA: Investment in energy autonomy and defense

-NA (Canada, Mexico): Expansion of Regional Trade
+NA (Canada, Mexico): Expansion of interregional trade

-APAC: Adaptation and Diversification
+APAC: Adaptation and diversification

 Conclusion